darekkay/dashboard/docs/development/README.md

 ### Typography

 Use CSS utility classes `text-1` to `text-7` to adjust font sizes.
-To preserve a consistent look across all widgets, use `text-3` as the base size.
+To preserve a consistent look across all widgets, use `text-4` as the base size.
+Check out the [Style Guide](https://dashboard.darekkay.com/storybook/?path=/story/common--style-guide) for more information.

 ### Color palette